AI Answer Labdefinitions

 • Find personas where you are invisible inside AI answers

-• Test new messages, proof points, or offers and track how AI responses change
+• Test new messages, proof points, or offers and see whether they move your Position score the next day

-In an AI-first world, this kind of visibility is becoming as important as traditional search rankings once were.
-Your brand is not only a logo or a landing page; it is also a pattern of text inside AI models.
-AI Persona Decision Simulation is a way to see and shape that pattern with more intention.
+In an AI-first world, this kind of visibility is the new search ranking.
+Your brand is not only a logo or a landing page, it is a pattern of text inside AI models.
+AI Persona Decision Simulation is how you see and shape that pattern with intention.

 References